jonlpersson/ed-latimore/site/_drafts/tutorial-on-creating-twitter-threads-with-examples.md

 ## What is a Twitter Thread?

 Threads are tweets that are connected to one another and meant to be read as one continuous post.

 You can think of a Twitter thread as a type of mini-blogging.
-Twitter users can use Twitter threads to do a deep dive on an idea, do a list, compose a collection, or elaborate on something that couldn’t possibly be covered in 280 character limit of a single tweet.
+Twitter users can use Twitter threads to:

+Do a deep dive on an idea, do a list, compose a collection, or elaborate on something that couldn’t possibly be covered in 280 character limit of a single tweet.

 The phrase “tweet thread” or “Twitter thread” is also used to describe a tweet or quote tweet with several replies beneath it.
 It should be noted that Twitter threads are not the same thing as tweetstorms.